Mode 13h: Technical details

 Mode 13h is something of a curiosity, because the VGA is a planar device from a hardware perspective, and not suited to chunky graphics operation.
 The VGA has 256 KiB of video memory consisting of 4 banks of 64 KiB, known as planes (or 'maps' in IBM's documentation).
 Planar memory arrangement splits the pixels horizontally into groups of four.
 For any given byte in the PC's 64 KiB video memory aperture, four pixels can be accessed on screen by selecting the required plane(s).
 This is more complicated for the programmer, but allows access to all of the available video memory and other benefits (see Mode X).

 Mode 13h, however, allows the programmer to access the VGA in "chunky" (linear) fashion, where each consecutive address in the aperture represents a consecutive pixel on screen.
 Planes need not be manipulated to select the correct pixels to modify or read.
 This is achieved using the VGA 'Chain 4' setting in which the lowest two bits of the 16 bit aperture address are used to select the plane to write to/read from.
 The upshot is that the programmer has a simple access model; the downside is that now only 214 (16 KiB) of the video plane's address space are accessible (the other 2 bits being used to select planes) so only a total of 64 KiB is addressable (4 × 16 KiB).
 The upper 48 KiB of each plane remains unused in this mode.

-Unlike SVGA and higher color depths, Mode 13h, part of the MCGA set of video modes, has 18 bits of color, 6 per channel.
-The palette data is not stored in memory per se, but rather modified, read and written to by low level I/O port calls, to the DAC registers.
+Unlike SVGA and higher color depths, Mode 13h, part of the MCGA set of video modes, has 18 bits of color, 6 per RGB channel.
+The color palette data is not stored in memory per se, but rather modified, read and written to by low level I/O port calls, to the DAC registers.